stac-extensions/table/README.md

 - **Owner**: @TomAugspurger

 This document explains the table Extension to the [SpatioTemporal Asset Catalog](https://github.com/radiantearth/stac-spec) (STAC) specification.
-This is the place to add a short introduction.
+It can be used with the [projection] extension to describe geospatial tabular data.

+An item can describe *tabular data assets*, datasets that fit naturally into a database table, dataframe, or spreadsheet.

 - Examples:
   - [Item example](examples/item.json): Shows the basic usage of the extension in a STAC Item